top of page

 $

-Requires more attention to maintain and ensure voltage is appropriate to retain flock/herd.
+Requires more attention to maintain voltage.

 Keeping your livestock in and your dogs out